nvtkaszpir/mumble-skin-gray/README.md

 file that is in there.
 Make sure to select Plastique window style, and then press OK.

+# ToDo #
+1. Will have to fix tables/list boder on select

 # Known issues and todo #
 1. Channel/User comment shows with standard yellow color in the background, yet the text is gray
-2. Will have to fix tables/list boder on select
-3. Not thoroughly tested ;)
-4. URL links in Dialog boxes are blue
+2. URL links in Dialog boxes are blue
-5. Bottom area in wizard dialog boxes is white
+3. Bottom area in wizard dialog boxes is white under Windows

 # License #